Why choose this course

 - Postgraduate Diploma: This is based on your personal/professional development plan; you will choose three further modules that fulfil your personal and professional aims and which strengthens your activities, knowledge and professional values in your career.
 You will also do the compulsory module of Researching in Higher Education, which aims to help you to start thinking about how to investigate and explore issues that intrigues and challenges you in the Higher Education landscape.

 - Masters: For the MA, you will have to conduct a piece of independent research as part of the compulsory Research Dissertation module.
 This allows you to investigate an issue that you have personally selected that will contribute to your growing understanding of your professional practice.

-The programme will be delivered online so you can access the materials from your place of work, home or elsewhere.
-All materials will be available through the University’s virtual learning environment (SurreyLearn).
+The course will be delivered online so you can access the materials from your place of work, home or elsewhere.
+All materials will be available through the University’s virtual learning environment, SurreyLearn.

 Each participant will also have their own personal tutor from the Department of Higher Education.

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45 or 60 credits, and additionally for some masters dissertations, 90 credits.